APCSLowell/PalindromeChecker/README.md

 A Man!
 A Plan!
 A Canal!
 Panama! is NOT a palidrome.
 3. Start by finishing the `reverse()` and `palindrome()` methods.
 You'll want the program to print that `"rotator"` is a palindrome and `"test"` and `"rewriter"` are NOT palindromes.
 You may find the custom codingbat problems [reverse](http://codingbat.com/prob/p260931?parent=/home/simona1@sfusd.edu) and [isPalindrome](http://codingbat.com/prob/p205423?parent=/home/simona1@sfusd.edu) helpful.
 5. Once you get the program working correctly for `"rotator"`,`"test"` and `"rewriter"`, you'll need to devise a strategy for working with spaces and capital letters.
 You may find one or more of these custom codingbat problems helpful:  [noCapitals](http://codingbat.com/prob/p259800?parent=/home/simona1@sfusd.edu), [noSpaces](http://codingbat.com/prob/p240112?parent=/home/simona1@sfusd.edu), [numLetters](http://codingbat.com/prob/p285953?parent=/home/simona1@sfusd.edu), and  [onlyLetters](http://codingbat.com/prob/p274283?parent=/home/simona1@sfusd.edu).
-6. Submit the URL of your GitHub repository to Google Classroom.
+6. Since there is no website for this assignment, submit the URL of your GitHub repository to Google Classroom.
+It will have the form ```http://github.com/ your github username /PalindromeChecker```